-We got a bit obessed with researching toiletry bags.
+We got a bit obsessed with researching toiletry bags.
 That’s because we’ve blown through lots of crummy ones in our decades of constant travel.
 Standard bags leak, fall apart, and aren’t much better than a plastic ziplock bag.
 We’re thus delighted to have found one that we can really get behind.

-- Other Bags Worth Considering
+- Other Small Bags Worth Considering

 Update history of this article

 The Key Features We Think A Good Travel Toiletry Bag Must Have

 Here’s what travel experience has taught us good bags must have to keep us organized on the road, save us from time and messes, and help us stay clean and spiffy.

 However much you think you need, it’s too much.
 The more you travel, the lighter you travel.
 Frequent travelers eliminate all but the most essential from their gear, and are content pick up things as needed on the road.
 If you’ve reached that level of light-travel zen, this is the size and type of toiletry bag for you.
 Your travel experiences will be better with less stuff.